 Dr. B. J. (Bart) Ducro, Wageningen University, The Netherlands

-Fenway, the genetic research team at Gluck, Wageningen, the KFPS hope the entire Friesian community are excited at the prospect of solving these genetic issues and insuring an enduring Friesian breed for our children, grandchildren and beyond.
+Fenway, the genetic research team at Gluck, Wageningen, the KFPS hope the entire Friesian community is excited at the prospect of solving these genetic issues and ensuring an enduring Friesian breed for our children, grandchildren, and beyond.
 More to come!!!